NicolasAngleraud/Population-Dashboard/README.md

 - **Calculation**: Population difference between the current year and the previous year to get population dynamics.
 - **Prediction**: Population figures for 2024 were predicted using ARIMA models at prefecture level.

-The code used for the app was mostly developped in this Colab [notebook](https://colab.research.google.com/drive/1-jcfI9QZlUJ0wEnR7H_hWE-cjK9gc5Qb?usp=sharing) and drawing inspiration from this [github repository](https://github.com/dataprofessor/population-dashboard?tab=readme-ov-file).

 ---

 ## 🗂️ Project Structure